heavyai/heavydb/docker/README.md

-## Docker Install
+## Docker and nvidia-docker Installation

 Install Docker and nvidia-docker:
 - https://docs.docker.com/engine/installation/
-  - Install from Docker's repos, not your distro's.
-Normal distros are often many versions behind.
+  - Be sure to use Docker's repositories for the latest version of Docker.
 - https://github.com/NVIDIA/nvidia-docker/blob/master/README.md

-If you want to run as a normal user, add the user to both the `docker` and `nvidia-docker` groups:
+To use Docker as a normal user, add the user to both the `docker` and `nvidia-docker` groups:

     sudo usermod -aG docker username
     sudo usermod -aG nvidia-docker username

 ## Building MapD container

-Provided `Dockerfile` is for CUDA 8, which means your host system must have up-to-date drivers installed (367 or later preferred).

-The `Dockerfile` assumes that there is a MapD tarball sitting in the same directory named `mapd2-latest-Linux-x86_64.tar.gz`.
+The `Dockerfile` assumes a copy of the MapD tarball is in the same directory as the Dockerfile and is named `mapd-latest-Linux-x86_64.tar.gz`.

 To build the container, run:

-    wget --ask-password https://user@builds.mapd.com/mapd2-latest-Linux-x86_64.tar.gz # use your own user/pass
+    mv ../../mapd-3.0.0-*egl-render.tar.gz mapd-latest-Linux-x86_64.tar.gz
     nvidia-docker build .

+where `../../mapd-3.0.0-*egl-render.tar.gz` is the path to the MapD tarball.

-The image id will be output on the last line of the `build` step.
-To assign a custom name do something like:
+The container image id will be output on the last line of the `build` step.
+To assign a custom name and tag:

-    nvidia-docker build -t mapd/mapd-norender:v1.2.10
+    nvidia-docker build -t mapd/mapd:v3.0.0 .

-which will assign the name `mapd/mapd-norender` and the tag `v1.2.10` to the image.
+which will assign the name `mapd/mapd` and the tag `v3.0.0` to the image.

 ### Image layout

 The tarball is extracted to `/installs`.
-The extracted tarball also gets symlinked to `/mapd`.
+The extracted tarball is also symlinked to `/mapd`.

-Data directory lives at `/mapd-storage/data`.
+The data directory is at `/mapd-storage/data`.

-Config file lives at `/mapd-storage/mapd.conf`.
+The config file lives at `/mapd-storage/mapd.conf`.

 ## Running MapD inside a container

-    nvidia-docker run -p 19092:9092 mapd/mapd-norender:v1.2.10

-will expose the web server on port `19092`.

-Saved data inside containers is ephemeral.
-To preserve your data you probably want to use a data container or at least bind mount in a host directory.

-    nvidia-docker run -v /home/mapd/prod/mapd-storage:/mapd-storage -p 19092:9092 mapd/mapd-norender:v1.2.10
+    nvidia-docker run -d \
+      -p 9092:9092 \
+      --name mapd \
+      -v /path/to/mapd-storage:/mapd-storage \
+      -v /usr/share/glvnd/egl_vendor.d:/usr/share/glvnd/egl_vendor.d \
+      mapd/mapd:v3.0.0

+This starts the MapD Core Database inside a container named `mapd`, and exposes the Immerse visualization client on port 9092..

-will mount the host directory `/home/mapd/prod/mapd-storage` to `/mapd-storage` in the container.
+Data will be persisted to the host directory `/path/to/mapd-storage`.

-See the Docker docs for more info on how to run as a daemon, how to spawn a shell inside the container, how to autostart on reboot, etc.

-Note: the `Dockerfile` currently uses `startmapd` to start both `mapd_web_server` and `mapd_server`.
-It will automatically run `initdb` to create a data directory if one does not exist.

-## Rendering Support

-An EGL-enabled build must be used for backend rendering due to issues related to running X inside a container.
-To build a container, rename the provided EGL-enabled tarball to `mapd2-latest-Linux-x86_64.tar.gz` and then build the container with:

-    nvidia-docker build .
+The `/usr/share/glvnd/egl_vendor.d` directory is required for rendering support when using recent NVIDIA GPU drivers.